-- (1) An aircraft which is being subjected to unlawful interference shall endeavor to notify the appropriate ATS unit of this fact, any significant circumstances associated therewith and any deviation from the current flight plan necessitated by the circumstances, in order to enable the ATS unit to give priority to the aircraft and to minimize conflict with other aircraft. - (2) If an aircraft is subjected to unlawful interference, the pilot-in-command shall attempt to land as soon as practicable at the nearest suitable aerodrome or at a dedicated aerodrome assigned by the appropriate authority unless considerations aboard the aircraft dictate otherwise.
+- (1) An aircraft which is being subjected to unlawful interference shall endeavor to notify the appropriate ATS unit of this fact, any significant circumstances associated therewith and any deviation from the current flight plan necessitated by the circumstances, in order to enable the ATS unit to give priority to the aircraft and to minimize conflict with other aircraft. - Note 1.
+Responsibility of ATS units in situations of unlawful interference is contained in CAR 172. - Note 2.
+Guidance material for use when unlawful interference occurs and the aircraft is unable to notify an ATS unit of this fact is contained in Attachment B to this CAR. - Note 3.
+Action to be taken by SSR-, ADS-B- and ADS-C-equipped aircraft which are being subjected to unlawful Interference is contained in CAR 172, the PANS-ATM (Doc 4444) and the PANS-OPS (Doc 8168). - Note 4.
+Action to be taken by CPDLC-equipped aircraft which are being subjected to unlawful interference is Contained in CAR 172, the PANS-ATM (Doc 4444), and guidance material on the subject is contained in the Manual of Air Traffic Services Data Link Applications (Doc 9694) - (2) If an aircraft is subjected to unlawful interference, the pilot-in-command shall attempt to land as soon as practicable at the nearest suitable aerodrome or at a dedicated aerodrome assigned by the appropriate authority unless considerations aboard the aircraft dictate otherwise. - Note 1.
+Requirements for State authorities with respect to aircraft on the ground that are subject to unlawful interference are contained in National Civil Aviation Security Program. - Note 2.
+See CAR 180.013 Authority of pilot-in-command of an aircraft regarding the authority of the pilot-in-command of an aircraft.